Ziv-Zakai Bound for DOAs Estimation: Simulations

-In addition to the overdetermined DOA estimation, the derived ZZB is also appropriate for the underdetermined DOA estimation by incorporating the coarray Fisher information.
-Unlike the aforementioned ULA, we adopt a $(3,5)$ pair coprime linear array (the number of array sensors $M=2\times3+5-1=10$) \cite{pal2011coprime, ZHANG2019AnIDFT} to estimate $K=11$ DOAs following the same \textit{a priori} distribution $\mathcal{U}[-60^{\circ},60^{\circ}]$ with the minimum interval of $5^{\circ}$.
+In addition to the overdetermined DOA estimation, the ZZB is also appropriate for the underdetermined DOA estimation by incorporating the coarray Fisher information \eqref{Coarray FIM}.
+Here, we adopt a $(3,5)$ pair coprime linear array (the number of array sensors $M=2\times3+5-1=10$) \cite{pal2011coprime, ZHANG2019AnIDFT} to estimate $K=11$ sources following the same \textit{a priori} distribution $\mathcal{U}[-60^{\circ},60^{\circ}]$ with the minimum interval of $5^{\circ}$.
 Both the coarray CRB \cite[Eq.
-37]{Liu2017Cramer} and the generalized ZZB are plotted for comparison.
+37]{Liu2017Cramer} and the generalized coarray ZZB are plotted for a comparison.
 All the sources are assumed to be fully incoherent with the same SNR.
-It is observed from Fig. \ref{Fig:CLA} that, the derived ZZB converges to the coarray CRB in the asymptotic region, and also flatten out as predicted when the SNR gets higher.
-On the other hand, the derived ZZB converges to the APB as predicted in the \textit{a priori} performance region.
-Hence, the derived ZZB also provides a unified bound for underdetermined DOAs estimation from the \textit{a priori} performance region to the asymptotic region.
+It is observed from Fig. \ref{Fig:CLA} that, the coarray ZZB converges to the coarray CRB in the asymptotic region, and also flattens out as analyzed when the SNR gets higher.
+On the other hand, the coarray ZZB converges to the APB as predicted in the \textit{a priori} performance region.
+Hence, the ZZB also provides a unified bound for underdetermined DOA estimation from the \textit{a priori} performance region to the asymptotic region.